elemental-lf/benji/_sources/installation.rst.txt

     python3.6 -m venv /usr/local/benji
     # Activate it (your shell prompt should change)
     . /usr/local/benji/bin/activate
-    # Alternative A: Install a released version from PyPI (0.2.0 in this case)
+    # Alternative A: Install a specific released version from PyPI (0.4.0)
-    pip install benji==0.2.0
+    pip install benji==0.4.0
     # Alternative B: Install the latest released version from PyPI
     pip install benji
     # Alternative C: Install the latest version from the master branch of the Git repository